hidden0/mAPI/README.md

 cd mAPI && ./setup.sh
 ```

 The above will install grafana, postgresql, and python.
 Finally a cronjob will run every minute to continually update the grafana visualization.

 Once the installation is complete, navigate to ```localhost``` in your browser to see the results.

+# Optional
+Slack integration is entirely optional but available.
+The requirements are as follows:
+1. Create a slack workspace - https://slack.com/create
+2. Create a slack app to generate a webhook and oauth token - https://api.slack.com/apps?new_app=1
+3. Type "yes" when prompted to enable slack integration, and provide the aforementioned details from your new app.

 # Requirements
 You will need some experience with linux, bash, and python to comfortably navigate any errors you may encounter during setup.